 On-Site Programs

-School Programs
+School Programs (Currently On Pause)

-School programs at the Swan Lake Christmas Hill Nature Sanctuary are designed to connect and supplement teachers with BC's core learning objectives such as critical thinking, effective communication, and personal responsibility.
+School programs at Swan Lake Nature Sanctuary are designed to connect and supplement teachers with BC's core learning objectives such as critical thinking, effective communication, and personal responsibility.
 By the end of our programs, learners will be inspired to support local habitats by taking action in their local communities.

 We have highlighted which programs best suit various grade levels and ages, but this does not limit you to that program.
 Our school programs also fulfill some requirements for Girl Guides and Scouts badges.
 Please reach out to programs@swanlake.bc.ca to see how any of these programs can be adapted to other audiences.